LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

                  Required.
    ``-keyField`` The name of the field that holds the primary key for the
                  specified table.
 Recommended.
    ``-host``     Optional inline host array.
-See the section on
+See the section
-                 :ref:`database-inline-connection` in the Database Interaction
+                 :ref:`database-inline-connection` in the
-                 Fundamentals chapter for more information.
+                 :ref:`database-interaction` chapter for more information.
    ============= ===============================================================